bparanj/crystal/programming/javascript/vue/nuxtui-pro.md

 ### 3. Apply the Docs Layout to Pages

-Create some simple pages to see the layout in action:
+Create some pages to see the layout in action:

 - `pages/index.vue` (Home page):
   ```vue